coursera/courier/gradle-plugin/README.md

 Courier Gradle Plugin
 ---------------------

-See `/example` directory for a complete example.
+A Gradle plugin for [Courier](https://github.com/coursera/courier).

 Usage
 -----

-Add the plugin to your root build.gradle file:
+To get started, first add the plugin to your Gradle project.

+E.g. in your root build.gradle file, add:

 ```groovy
 buildscript {